MUNENE1212/baitech26/docs/DEPLOYMENT_GUIDE.md

 Before you begin, ensure you have:

-- A HostAfrica VPS server with Ubuntu 20.04 or 22.04
+- A HostAfrica VPS server with Ubuntu 20.04/22.04 or Debian 12
 - SSH access to your server (root or sudo user)
 - A domain name pointed to your server's IP address
 - MongoDB Atlas account (already configured)